jeffvincent/jeffvincent.github.io/_posts/2020-02-22-get-over-gantt.markdown

 What I believe: there’s a good balance here.
 A way to think deeply, reduce the risks that are important, communicate well, nail the details - without excluding others.
 Without losing the focus on creating something for someone to use and find delight in.
 Without losing the fun that is learning as you go alongside others.

 It’s about what you seek to control.
 I need to let go of the interest in being impressive in all eyes.
 In fact, to some I might seem to be unimpressive.
 They want something perfectly buttoned up - delivered on-time and on-budget.
-That has it’s merits - but when that is focus above having an impact on the user and on the product … it’s worthless.
+That has it’s merits, for sure - but when that is focus above having an impact on the user and on the product … it’s worthless.
 Sorry.